 One of the first things to consider when moving to a paperless office is using a cloud-based solution for internal documents.
 While it might sound expensive or time consuming, anyone with access to a Google account can create, edit, and share documents through Google Drive or Google Docs.
 One benefit of using these applications is that your team can work together from anywhere they choose to operate.
 A second benefit of using these applications is that document storage happens primarily on the cloud.
 This reduces the risk of data loss or unauthorized access.

-The second thing to consider about going paperless at the office has to do with the financials.
-When you think about it, mailing invoices and waiting on checks to be mailed back takes a lot of time.
+There is also a financial aspect to becoming paperless.
+Mailing invoices and waiting on mailed checks takes a lot of time.
 By moving to emailed invoices and electronic payments, time wasted waiting to pay or be paid can be reduced.
 One of the interesting challenges that you might encounter is training your customers to remit payment electronically.

 One last thing to consider about going paperless at the office involves how meetings take place.
 Stop wasting paper by printing agendas, slide decks, and other handouts.
 Instead of printing all that paper, consider using a file sharing system like Dropbox and TeamViewer.
 Dropbox is a versatile tool for storing documents and giving others access in an instant.
 TeamViewer is another flexible tool that allows your team to hold meetings from a variety of locations without wasting additional resources.